 The case for Upskilling and Reskilling

 The evolution of existing jobs and the emergence of new roles demand new and advanced capabilities, creating skills gaps in the current workforce.
 Upskilling and reskilling your workers can bridge this gap without having the need to hire new employees in the hopes of acquiring the skill set needed by your company.
-Also, investing in your employees’ continuous development will help them become lifelong learners, ensuring they will be prepared for the changes that the future will bring to your business.

 Differences between Upskilling and Reskilling